bjornmeansbear/lectureScripts/ASustainableDesigner.md

 The final color was achieved by sampling all their brand colors, and then averaging them all together into a new master color… which I like to call, the greenest green.

 It actually works pretty nicely this way, but it was intended to exist as a broadside, which is one of my sample pieces on the wall.

-This is where I have gotten too graphically thus far, and from this point onward things will be more or less about the concepts and philosophies I am working on.

 Underlying concepts: green and sustainable might not be the best words to describe sustainable design